Errors and Omissions Insurance

-Errors and omissions insurance helps protect your small business against claims by clients, customers, or other businesses who believe they were harmed due to advice or services your business provided.
+Errors and omissions insurance, also known as professional liability insurance, helps protect your small business against claims by clients, customers, or other businesses who believe they were harmed due to advice or services your business provided.

 Also referred to as E&O insurance, professional liability insurance, or professional indemnity insurance, this type of coverage is designed to help cover legal fees, costs, and damages for relevant claims.
 However, it does not protect your business from criminal prosecution.